DataFire/Integrations/integrations/generated/google_compute/README.md

   * sharedSecret `string`: Shared secret used to set the secure session between the Cloud VPN gateway and the peer VPN gateway.
   * sharedSecretHash `string`: Hash of the shared secret.
   * status `string` (values: ALLOCATING_RESOURCES, AUTHORIZATION_ERROR, DEPROVISIONING, ESTABLISHED, FAILED, FIRST_HANDSHAKE, NEGOTIATION_FAILURE, NETWORK_ERROR, NO_INCOMING_PACKETS, PROVISIONING, REJECTED, WAITING_FOR_FULL_CONFIG): [Output Only] The status of the VPN tunnel.
-  * targetVpnGateway `string`: URL of the VPN gateway with which this VPN tunnel is associated.
+  * targetVpnGateway `string`: URL of the Target VPN gateway with which this VPN tunnel is associated.
 Provided by the client when the VPN tunnel is created.

 ### VpnTunnelAggregatedList
 * VpnTunnelAggregatedList `object`